JeffMusgrave/setta-site-2024/src/snippets/home/integrated-docs.md

 ---
 ---

-Integrate documentation, tooltips, markdown, social content, and images to make configurations more approachable.
+Integrate your documentation, tooltips, markdown, social content, and images to make your configurations more approachable.